SaiKarthikeya1706/agents-league-mediator/README.md

 ## 🧠 Challenge Submission
 **Track:** Reasoning Agents with Microsoft Foundry
-**Project Objective:** A dual-purpose analytical platform that combines strict organizational policy arbitration (**The Mediator**) with a **5-agent autonomous enterprise framework** which is a powerful, search-enabled engine for real-time information discovery and complex problem-solving (**The Logic Engine**).
+**Project Objective:** A dual-purpose analytical platform that combines strict organizational policy arbitration (**The Mediator**) with a **5-agent autonomous enterprise framework** for real-time information discovery, dynamic document analysis, and complex problem-solving.

 ---

 ## ⚖️ The Problem
 In modern enterprise environments, requests (such as sales discounts) often lead to friction between departments.
 Manual, human-in-the-loop approvals are slow, inconsistent, and suffer from "precedent creep."
-Furthermore, current agents often lack the ability to bridge the gap between static policy and real-time business data analysis.
+Furthermore, most agents lack the ability to bridge the gap between static policy and real-time business data analysis.

 ## 🚀 Our Solution
 The **Mediator & Logic Engine** is a durable, Python-based orchestration **5-agent autonomous enterprise framework** built with **LangGraph**.
 It replaces manual gatekeeping with an autonomous **Reasoning Engine** that:

+1. **Dynamic Context Ingestion:** Users can upload PDFs, Excel sheets, PPTs, or TXT files directly through the UI.
+The engine automatically adapts its knowledge base to these documents in real-time.
-1. **Policy Mediator (Foundry IQ Pattern):** Uses a dynamic RAG-based arbitration engine to ground all decisions in verified, company-approved `data/policy.txt` documentation.
+2. **Policy Mediator (Foundry IQ Pattern):** Uses a dynamic RAG-based arbitration engine to ground all decisions in verified, company-approved documentation.
-2. **Universal Logic Engine (Reasoning & Orchestration):** Leverages LangGraph to create durable, multi-step reasoning loops, ensuring the agent follows a strict logical path (Router → Policy/Search/Insights → Response).
+3. **Universal Logic Engine (Reasoning & Orchestration):** Leverages LangGraph to create durable, multi-step reasoning loops, following a strict path (Router → Policy/Search/Insights → Response).
-3. **Data-Driven Insights (Fabric IQ Pattern):** Analyzes structured synthetic team performance data (`data/synthetic_learners.json`) to provide manager-level insights, enabling the agent to reason beyond simple text retrieval.
+4. **Data-Driven Insights (Fabric IQ Pattern):** Analyzes structured performance data to provide manager-level insights, enabling the agent to reason beyond simple text retrieval.

 ---